School Breakfast Program

-How do I get equipment?
+How can my school get equipment?

 If you need equipment for your program you must contact your Community Development Coordinator indicating your need for equipment.
 Your CDC will email two documents – one outlines the process for requesting equipment and the other will be the Equipment Request Application form that you will complete and submit to your CDC for approval.
 Do not purchase any equipment before receiving an approval email from your CDC.